Hilda Murrell: Environmental activism

 Walking, especially in hill country, was one of Murrell's favourite leisure activities from an early age; and she had a passion for mountaineering and even rock climbing until arthritis limited her in later life.
 With this she developed a deep concern to preserve the countryside and wildlife of the Welsh Marches.
 She was a founder-member of the national Soil Association promoting organic horticulture, and of what is now the Shropshire Wildlife Trust; and in the 1970s she worked unpaid with her customary energy for the Shropshire branch of the Council for the Protection of Rural England.

 On her retirement in 1970, the rose business was sold, and she had time and resources to devote to emerging environmental problems and threats to Shrewsbury's rich architectural heritage.
-She also indulged her love affair with the Welsh Marches by building a Canadian cedarwood chalet high up on the Welsh side of Llanymynech Hill near Oswestry with a stunning view up the Tanat Valley to the Berwyn Mountains, where eventually her ashes were scattered.
+She also indulged her love affair with the Welsh Marches by building a Canadian cedar wood chalet high up on the Welsh side of Llanymynech Hill near Oswestry with a stunning view up the Tanat Valley to the Berwyn Mountains, where eventually her ashes were scattered.

 She became an expert botanist, and extracts from her nature diaries were published in 1987 illustrated with her coloured photographs and botanical drawings.
 She was also deeply knowledgeable about megalithic monuments and the history of the British landscape.
 Other enthusiasms included antiques, spinning and weaving, and birdwatching; and she was a skilled cook and dressmaker, and a voracious reader.

-Murrell's central concern in later life was for the growing pollution crisis in the environment.
-She brought together carefully researched knowledge, a deep love of the natural world, and an ability to anticipate threats to it.
-She was also an indefatigable and fearless campaigner to bring these issues to the attention of those who had the power and responsibility to effect solutions.
+Murrell's central concern in later life was for the growing environmental pollution crisis.
+She studied the available research with the objective of anticipating threats to nature, and has been praised for her campaigning efforts.